Volkswagen ID.3: Specifications

 Charging rate for the Pro Performance and Pro S is limited to a maximum of 11 kW using the on-board AC charger; when a DC source is connected through the standard CCS inlet, maximum input power rises to 100 kW (Pro Performance) or 125 kW (Pro S).
 The charging rates for the basic model were planned to be limited to 7.2 kW (AC) and 50 kW (DC), with an option for 100 kW (DC).
 The MEB platform supports up to 125 kW charging.
 The 58 kWh version supports 120 kW DC charging.

 The 77 kWh variants have four and five seat options; the others seat five.
 All but the 77 kWh variant will have an optional panoramic roof that can be combined with a bike rack on a support hook at the back.
+In 2024 an upgrade will increase the battery capacity for the Pro S to 79 kWh, have 5 seats and the optional panoramic roof and bike rack.

-The drag coefficient of the car is 0.267, frontal area is 2.36 square meters, and the minimum turning circle is 10.2 m.
+The drag coefficient of the car is 0.267, frontal area is 2.36 square metres, and the minimum turning circle is 10.2 m.